nameless695/JokerCord/README.md

 Adds every Pokemon in the list.
 Please separate each Pokemon with a comma ","

 ## Beginner Guide
-If you wanna use this not, just click on the green button that says "Clone or Download" and select Download to Zip.
+If you wanna use this bot, just click on the green button that says "Clone or Download" and select Download to Zip.
 Extract the folder anywhere you like.

 If you have never used Python, this will guide you through each step in order to make this bot work.